School Science Lessons

 Quassin, C22H28O6, nigakilactone D, a quassinoid febrifuge, vermicide, bitter tonic

-It occurs in Surinam Quassia wood, Quassia amara.
+It occurs in Surinam Quassia wood, (Quassia amara).

 Quercetin

-Quercetin, C15H10O7, [(C6-(C3-(C6], flavonol glycoside, polyphenolic flavonoid, most active of the flavonoids.
+Quercetin, C15H10O7, [(C6-(C3-(C6], flavonol glycoside, a pentahydroxyflavone, polyphenolic flavonoid, the most active of the flavonoids.

 Many medicinal plants have high quercetin content, anti-inflammatory activity. by inhibiting release of histamine.